 If you use it for no other purpose, a pressure cooker is worth it just for cooking rice, in less than a third of the time as traditional stovetop methods.
 You can also add seasonings such as garlic, chopped onion, and bay leaves, which are used in t…

-- 1Put water to warm until it starts to boil (kettle).
+- Put water to warm until it starts to boil (kettle).

-- 2In the pressure cooker, put the chopped garlic and the chopped onion and bay leaves.
+- In the pressure cooker, put the chopped garlic and the chopped onion and bay leaves.

-- 3Sprinkle with olive oil generously.
+- Sprinkle with olive oil generously.